sabor413/Documentation/docs/Setup.rst

 Setup
 *****

-Information regarding setting up the Ignition framework is provided through the README file associated with the Sitecore Ignition GITHub repository accessible through `this link`_.
+Information regarding setting up the Ignition framework is provided through the README file associated with the Sitecore Ignition GitHub repository accessible through `this link`_.

 .. _this link: https://github.com/sitecoreignition/SitecoreIgnition/